Summer Italian Pasta

 Once the sausage and rabe has cooked for a minute or two, pour in about 2/3 of a cup of the pasta water.
 It’s best to do this right before you drain the pasta so it’s as starchy as possible.

 Then add in your tomatoes and all those ingredients will essentially make a very light sauce.

 Then just toss in your drained pasta!
 Don’t worry about draining the pasta perfectly.
 Some liquid with the pasta is good to keep the sauce going.

 Stir that all together well (tongs are your friend) and season the dish with salt, pepper, fresh oregano, and lots of Parmesan cheese.

 Serve that up and you’re in for a treat!

-This recipe makes a Duggar-sized portion of food, but luckily the leftovers are delicious and keep great for a few days.
+This recipe makes a huge portion of food, but luckily the leftovers are delicious and keep great for a few days.
 You can just microwave the pasta on high for a few minutes with a drizzle of water or oil to keep it loose and it’ll reheat perfectly.

 This is my favorite kind of recipe because it’s actually a short list of ingredients but the difference between making it perfectly and making it just okay is a few little tricks like the pasta water and cooking the sausage slowly.